What is Sexy Summer Jobs?

 Sexy Summer Jobs enables businesses to test an intern's capabilities in a real-world environment, often giving them the confidence to employ a student on a more permanent basis – around 50% of the interns placed are offered an employment contract post-internship.

-Businesses can find an intern through their own networks and can also attend a ‘Speed Dating’ event to meet potential interns in person.
+Businesses can find an intern through their own networks and can also attend a ‘Speed Interview’ event to meet potential interns in person.
 The internship project should challenge and stimulate the intern.
 Internships typically run for 8-16 weeks.